An Algorithm for the Computation of Eigenvalues, Spectral Zeta Functions and Zeta-Determinants on Hyperbolic Surfaces: Spectral Determinants and Casimir Energy for special surfaces

 \section{Spectral Determinants and Casimir Energy for special surfaces}

 In this section we compute the values of the Casimir energy and the spectral determinant for the three isolated surfaces of genus two with large symmetry group as well as for other examples of genus two and genus three surfaces that have been treated in the literature before.
 All Fenchel-Nielsen coordinates are given in $mw$-form, i.e. the $3$-valent graph describing this decomposition consists of two vertices that are connected by three edges.
 For all the surfaces we first used the Fortran double precision implementation of our program to generate a list of eigenvalues.
 Even though our algorithm allows us to choose the stepsize in such a way that we are guaranteed not to miss an eigenvalue the current implementation does not achieve that automatically.
 In our computations we have chosen to check completeness of the list of eigenvalues by using the Selberg trace formula applied to the heat trace.
 This is possible as the absolute value of the contribution of the length spectrum in Selberg's trace formula is bounded from above by $F_T(t)$, defined in Equ. (\ref{errheattr}), so that missed eigenvalues can easily be detected comparing the heat trace computed from the Selberg trace formula.
 Note that unlike heuristic checks using Weyl's law this gives a rigorous way to check completeness up to a certain value.
-The data files for all the examples below can be found at \url{http://www-staff.lboro.ac.uk/~maas3/publications/eigdata/datafile.html}.
+The data files containing the list of first non-zero eigenvalues for all the examples below have been uploaded to the arXiv together with this article.
+They can also be found at the link \url{http://www1.maths.leeds.ac.uk/~pmtast/publications/eigdata/datafile.html}.